aws/amazon-ivs-react-native-player/CONTRIBUTING.md

 yarn test
 ```

+When updating/changing Typescript types, please remember to also update their Flow equivalents.

 To edit the Swift files, open `example/ios/AmazonIvsExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-amazon-ivs`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativeamazonivs` under `Android`.